A 30 Second Hollandaise Sauce made quick and creamy with your immersion blender — no cutting corners, either, this is the authentic stuff!

 I’m in love with my immersion blender, is there anything it can’t do?.
 You better get steaming those skinny asparagus or poaching your runny eggs, — this amazing sauce is ready!
 And the next time somebody tells you that to make real Hollandaise you have to drizzle clarified butter while you whisk egg yolks until your hand cramps, send them this way, I’ll set ’em straight.
 You can get the same unbelievably thick creamy result in a mason jar using your stick blender.
 This is part four of a series of 30 second condiments that all started with my 30 SECOND MAYONNAISE I know the French have their Mother Sauces, but I prefer my 30 second versions and I’ll tell you something, I think the immersion blender does a better job in most cases…this Hollandaise is super silky and stable.

-To do this you simply put three large egg yolks into a wide mouthed mason jar, and add a touch of salt, some lemon juice, and 1 1/2 sticks of melted butter.
+To do this you simply put three large egg yolks into a wide mouthed mason jar, and add a touch of salt, some lemon juice, and a stick of melted butter.
 Insert your immersion blender and blend.
 That’s it, it takes just a few seconds.
 It’s fun…and amazing.

 It’s actually almost identical to making mayonnaise, except in this case you use butter, not oil.
 The high speed of the blender blades creates an emulsion with the egg yolks serving as stabilizers.
 It’s the same principle as salad dressing, where if you blend vigorously enough, you’ll create an emulsion with the oil and vinegar that won’t separate.